jsharbrough/NMT_Bioinformatics_2022/README.md

 Hi, I'm Bailey and I like to play tennis.

 Hi, I'm Nora I like to read and do embroidery in my free time

+Hello, I'm Katey and I like to play rugby and hike.